-The inaugural Carbon Neutral Adelaide Awards were held this month celebrating the leadership and contribution of Carbon Neutral Adelaide Partners to the community’s shared aspiration to become the world’s first carbon neutral city.
+NOVEMBER 2017.
+The inaugural Carbon Neutral Adelaide Awards were held in 2017 celebrating the leadership and contribution of Carbon Neutral Adelaide Partners to the community’s shared aspiration to become the world’s first carbon neutral city.

 Five award winners who are leaders in taking action on climate change while capitalising on the economic benefits of emissions reduction were announced at the awards ceremony held at Adelaide Town Hall on 17 November 2017.